Xilinx/Vitis_Libraries/vision/docs/src/include/isp_aio_api.rst

    where n is the bit depth, whereas a 3D LUT processing 3 channels will have 2^n \* 2^n \* 2^n possible values.

--  **Color Space Conversion (CSC):** The CSS module converts RGB image to YUV422(YUYV) image for HDMI display purpose.
+-  **Color Space Conversion (CSC):** The CSS module converts an RGB image to a YUV422(YUYV) image for HDMI display purposes.
 RGB2YUYV converts the RGB image into Y channel for every pixel and U and V for alternating pixels.